b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**
 ...

+### BELL, C. ###

+* Bell, Christopher (2020).
+'Tibetan Demonology: Elements in Religion and Violence'.
+Cambridge Elements: Elements in Religion and Violence series: edited by Lewis, James R. & Kitts, Margo.
+University Printing House, Cambridge, England, U.K.: Cambridge University Press (a part of the University of Cambridge).
+DOI: 10.1017/9781108670715.
+ISBN 9781108712675 (pbk).

+**Purport:**
+This is a valuable work for our purposes and it has been well produced.

 ### BOCK, E. ###

 * Bock, Emmanuel (2010). '"If no Divells, no God": Devils, D(a)emons and Humankind on the Mediaeval and Early Modern English Stage'.
 Thesis.
 Durham, Stockton-on-Tees, England, U.K.: University of Durham.
 Source: http://etheses.dur.ac.uk/750/ (accessed: Tuesday, July 01, 2025)